linux development logo

 Different boot options

-We have different options but I prefer to clean up this menu, I boot back into Linux to install an app called Grub Customizer
+There are several options but I prefer to clean up the menu.
+I boot back into Linux to install an app called Grub Customizer.

 sudo apt update && sudo apt upgrade -y && sudo apt full-upgrade -y